T-Ev/csscleaner/README.md

 # CSS Cleaner VSCode Extension

-CSS Cleaner is the light-weight way to clean up your front end refactors. webpack is nice, but it is a pain to use it to identify class and id definitions that are no longer used or are dead.
+CSS Cleaner is the light-weight way to clean up your front end refactors.
+Webpack is nice, but it is a pain to use it to identify class and id definitions that are no longer used or are dead.

 ## Features